-Faculty: Scott Bierscheid, Michelle Blaeser, Julie Deyak, Donald Fischer, John Gagliardi, John Harrington, Jerry Haugen, Dennis Johnson, Janna LaFountaine, Kate McNeil, Tim Miles
+Faculty: Scott Bierscheid, Michelle Blaeser, Julie Deyak, Donald Fischer, John Gagliardi, Jerry Haugen, Dennis Johnson, Janna LaFountaine, Kate McNeil, Tim Miles, Doug Schueller

 Exercise and physical activity play an important role in improving the quality of life of individuals, including decreasing the risk of disease and injury.
-The mission of the Physical Education Department is to prepare liberally educated men and women to function professionally in the fields of exercise and coaching, and to prepare students for graduate study in exercise related fields.
+The mission of the Physical Education Department is to prepare liberally educated men and women for graduate study in exercise related fields, and to prepare students to function professionally and competently in the fields of exercise and coaching.
 Consistent with the Coordinate Mission of the College of Saint Benedict and Saint John's University, the department seeks to foster integrated learning, critical thinking, strong communication skills, exploration of age and gender related issues, and provide leadership and service opportunities for students.

 The Physical Education Department carries out its mission through two curricular programs: the Coaching Certification Program and the Minor in Sports Medicine.
-The department also offers a course, Gender and Sport, which is cross-listed with the Gender and Women's Studies major.
+The department also supports the Common Curriculum by offering three courses that fulfill Common Curriculum requirements.
+The Gender and Sport course is also cross-listed with the Gender and Women's Studies major.

 The Physical Education Department is committed to the process of formative assessment in order to improve student learning.
 The assessment process employs a variety of assessment measures including (but not limited to):

 The coaching certification curriculum utilizes the American Sport Education Program (ASEP) model and meets the National Standards for Athletic Coaches.